spring-projects/spring-integration-aws/README.md

 ````

 Where you should specify the port on which you have ran the Kinesalite service.
-Also you can use for you testing purpose a copy of `org.springframework.integration.aws.KinesisLocalRunning` in the `/test` directory of this project.
+Also you can use for you testing purpose a [Local Stack][] library.

 Also the `KplMessageHandler` is provided for performing streams consumption by [Kinesis Producer Library][].